 AUA guidelines classify PDE5 inhibitors — sildenafil, tadalafil, vardenafil, avanafil — as first-line treatment for ED, with lifestyle modification (exercise, smoking cessation, blood-sugar control) as a foundational co-intervention.
 Second-line therapies include intraurethral or intracavernosal alprostadil, vacuum erection devices, and penile implants for patients who don't respond to oral agents.

-Adult men 18+ qualify for async ED treatment if there is no current nitrate use, no recent myocardial infarction, stroke, or life-threatening arrhythmia within the last six months, and no severe uncontrolled cardiovascular disease.
+Adult men 18-64 qualify for online ED treatment if there is no current nitrate use, no recent myocardial infarction, stroke, or life-threatening arrhythmia within the last six months, and no severe uncontrolled cardiovascular disease.
 Sudden-onset ED in men under 40 and suspected low-testosterone symptoms warrant in-person evaluation.
 Common ED patterns include:

 You qualify for a Bidwell telehealth ED visit if you are:

-AUA guidelines list three first-line PDE5 inhibitors for erectile dysfunction: sildenafil (generic Viagra), tadalafil (generic Cialis) on-demand or daily low-dose, and vardenafil (generic Levitra).
+AUA guidelines list three first-line PDE5 inhibitors for erectile dysfunction: sildenafil (generic Viagra), tadalafil (generic Cialis) on-demand or daily low-dose, and vardenafil (generic; brand Levitra discontinued in the U.S.).
 All three require cardiovascular risk assessment before the first prescription and are absolutely contraindicated with nitrates or nitric oxide donors.
 In detail:

 We do not prescribe testosterone without lab work; we do not prescribe avanafil (Stendra) if patients haven't tried sildenafil or tadalafil first (it's rarely cheaper and rarely necessary).
 We don't offer compounded "trimix" injections or intraurethral alprostadil — those are second-line therapies that benefit from urology management.